palnavneet/sheep/README.md

 Sheep is a Kotlin-based Android library for clean and efficient natural language processing (NLP) using ONNX format models.
 Powered by [ONNX Runtime](https://onnxruntime.ai/), it supports a variety of pipelines including classification, question answering, and translation—all running fully offline.
 Sheep handles tokenization automatically, so you can focus on high-level tasks without worrying about low-level text preprocessing.
 The library is lightweight, fast, and designed with privacy and mobile performance in mind.

+> Models must be in **ONNX format**.
+Quantized models are recommended for best performance on mobile devices.

 ## Supported Models

 - [x] BERT